Curated Resources for Making Grants Globally

-The country notes section of the currently covers 35 countries or regions.
-While the list is extensive, it obviously does not include every country where U.S. foundations and corporations are making grants.
-The country notes are grant-funded and the Council on Foundations would like to hear from grantmakers who might be interested in funding the creation of one or more new country notes.
+Our Country Notes library currently covers 35 countries.
+While the list is extensive, it obviously does not include every country where U.S. foundations and corporations make grants.
+Country Notes are grant-funded and the Council on Foundations would love to hear from grantmakers interested in funding the creation of one or more new country notes.
 Inquiries should be directed to Natalie Ross.